-713 420 023 Seniors, arrangement of fresh flowers, with theme for 2018 "A Celebration of Pet Pals"

-713 420 033 Seniors, miniature arrangement using dried or fresh materials, no larger than 8"x8"x8".
+713 420 023 Seniors, arrangement of fresh flowers, with theme for 2019 "Summer Sports Fun" 713 420 033 Seniors, miniature arrangement using dried or fresh materials, no larger than 8"x8"x8".
+BOUQUETS Flowers may be grown or purchased by the exhibitor.

-BOUQUETS

-Flowers may be grown or purchased by the exhibitor.
 Bouquets exhibits will be displayed in the container provided by the exhibitor.
 Bouquets MUST NOT use a frog, wire, or floral foam in the vase to stabilize the exhibit.
 Each Bouquet is to have foliage attached or include foliage.
 A Flower Show Exhibit Tag must be attached to the exhibit.
-On the Flower Show Exhibit Tag fill in the Class No. (see below) and for Class (kind of flower) write Bouquet.
+On the Flower Show Exhibit Tag fill in the Class No. (see below) and